-Gut flora, or the microbiome, is the bacteria in the GI tract.
+Gut flora, or the microbiota, is the bacteria in the GI tract.
 Gut health refers to the balance of these microorganisms that also help digest food.

 Digestion of food or drink starts at the mouth.
 The muscles in the esophagus push the food down to the lower esophageal sphincter, a ring of muscle that separates the esophagus from the stomach.
-The sphincter opens to let food into the stomach, and the stomach mixes it with digestive juices.
+The sphincter opens to let food into the stomach, and the stomach mixes it with digestive juices and acid.
 The stomach pushes the mixture into the small intestine.

 In the small intestine, nutrients are absorbed from food with the help of digestive juices from the pancreas, liver and gallbladder.
 Water and nutrients enter the bloodstream.
 Undigested food and waste products enter the large intestine.
 The large intestine removes any excess water from the waste products and turns it into stool.